TypicalFork/mdBook/guide/src/cli/test.md

 When writing a book, you sometimes need to automate some tests.
 For example, [The Rust Programming Book](https://doc.rust-lang.org/stable/book/) uses a lot of code examples that could get outdated.
-Therefore it is very important for them to be able to automatically test these code examples.
+Therefore it is very important for them to be able to test these code examples automatically.

 mdBook supports a `test` command that will run all available tests in a book.
 At the moment, only rustdoc tests are supported, but this may be expanded upon in